 - 1. Is the course necessary for students to be successful in obtaining an associate's degree for transfer, associates degree, or a certificate, or to transfer to a four-year institution? - 2.
 Is the course part of the required or elective courses for a particular ADT or associate's degree at CHC? - 3.
 Is the course necessary for job training or living wage? - 4.
-Is the course a basic skills course in math or English? - 5.4.
-What is the recent demand for this course (in the last 5 years years)(SEP, wait list, etc.)? - 6.5.
-What percent of students who take that course successfully reach the goal of degree, certificate, or transfer? - 7.6.
-In order to maintain diversity in course offerings toward completion of a degree, certificate, or transfer, consider keeping a single course over keeping multiple sections of another course. - 8.7.
-Before deciding to not offer a certain course, check availability of that course at surrounding campuses. - 9.8.
+What is the recent demand for this course in the last 5 years (SEP, wait list, compare wait list to open seats, etc.)?

+- 5. What percent of students who take that course successfully reach the goal of degree, certificate, or transfer? - 6.
+In order to maintain diversity in course offerings toward completion of a degree, certificate, or transfer, consider keeping a single course over keeping multiple sections of another course. - 7.
+Before deciding to not offer a certain course, check availability of that course at surrounding campuses. - 8.
 Closely scrutinize classes that have a very low success rate.